 Cervical Degenerative Disc Disease

-In order to diagnose DDD doctors follow certain procedures along with the aid of advanced diagnostic technology.
-They request a full medical history from the patient perform a thorough physical examination seeking for muscle weakness or loss of reflexes.
-Then they run some essential diagnostic tests such as x-rays, an MRI and /or discography.
-The first two exclude other sorts of problems such as tumors or disc space and disc structures on the patients&rsquo spinal cord while discography gives a clearer image of the discs by injecting a contrast dye in the affected area of the patient.
+Afterwards, they run some necessary diagnostic tests such as x-rays, an MRI and /or discography.
+The first two exclude other issues such as tumors or disc space and disc structures on the patients' spinal cord.
+The discography gives a clearer image of the discs by injecting a contrast dye in the affected area of the patient.

 Can patients overcome it?